stockeh/scalable-server-design/README.txt

 		A server node will spawn a new thread pool manager with a set number of threads.
 The following functionalities will be provided, and rely on this thread pool:

+		- Accept incoming network connections from the clients.
 		- Accept incoming traffic from these connections.
 		- Groups data from the clients together into batches.
 		- Replies to clients by sending back a hash code for each message